cxjdavin/verification-and-search-algorithms-for-causal-DAGs/README.md

 3) Run the experiments
 4) Generate the plots and place in a folder called `figures`

 We also included a copy of the produced `figures` sub-directory in here so you may look at the output without running the script.
+We have also renamed plot names to reflect the experiments appropriately.

 ## High-level description of files in `our_code` folder